swiftlang/swift/docs/TypeChecker.rst

 Default Literal Types
 ..........................................
-If a type variable is bound by a literal constraint, e.g., "``T0``  is an integer literal", then the constraint solver will guess that the type variable can be bound to the default literal type.
+If a type variable is bound by a conformance constraint to one of the literal protocols, "``T0`` conforms to ``IntegerLiteralConvertible``", then the constraint solver will guess that the type variable can be bound to the default literal type for that protocol.
 For example, ``T0`` would get the default integer literal type ``Int``, allowing one to type-check expressions with too little type information to determine the types of these literals, e.g., ``-1``.